Chat App System Design & Architecture: Key to Build a Live Chat

 Whether your users are collaborating with their colleagues or simply keeping in touch with their loved ones, chat apps are the go-to mode of communication for anyone these days.
 They are easy to use, and create a sense of instant connection that no other technology could match.

-And if you are looking to build one such messaging application for your business/ service, I’d urge you to understand the chat system architecture and its system design of a chat application as a first step.
+And if you are looking to build one such messaging application for your business/ service, I’d urge you to understand the chat system architecture and its chat systems design of a real-time chat application as a first step.
 This will dramatically help you in streamlining the development process and save you huge energy, cost, and time.

 In this article, we will discuss in detail the chat system design & architecture that equip you with the knowledge you need to seamlessly integrate chat into your Android, iOS, Angular, Flutter, React Native or Kotlin apps.